AbstractSDK/abstract/framework/docs/src/5_platform/2_registry.md

 ## Propose Modules

-Developers that wish to publish modules to the Abstract platform need to call `ProposeModules` on the Version Control contract.
+Developers that wish to publish modules to the Abstract platform need to call `ProposeModules` on the Registry contract.
 The modules will subsequently be reviewed by the Abstract platform for registration.

 ```admonish info
 For documentation on how to register modules, see [Module Deployment](../4_get_started/7_module_deployment.md)